Arca Colombia

-ARCA Colombia (Arca Aerovías Colombianas Ltda) was an airline company in Colombia founded in 1956, that ceased operations in 1997.
+ARCA (legally Arca Aerovías Colombianas Ltda) was a Colombian cargo airline company founded in 1956 and ceased operations in 1997.
 The company was based in La Vanguardia Airport, Villavicencio.

 History

+Foundation

-It was founded in 1956 at the initiative of Captain Hernando Pote Gutiérrez, who had withdrawn from the company Avianca due to disagreements with the head of the company, Martín del Corral.
+ARCA was founded in 1956 at the initiative of Captain Hernando Pote Gutiérrez, who withdrew from Avianca due to disagreements with the head of the company, Martín del Corral.
 Captain Gutierrez wanted to create a passenger company and compete with Avianca by acquiring the first aircraft, two Douglas DC-3 for passenger transports belonging to a company called Tacata.
 The first and only regular route that Arca managed to operate was Bogotá-Cúcuta for a value of 42 pesos per ticket.
 A great advertising campaign was made, which announced the new rate.

-Under pressure from Avianca, Lloyd and Taxader, the Special Administrative Unit of Civil Aeronautics (SAUCA) cancelled Arca's passenger routes in the 1960s; Then, it had no choice but to operate only cargo from La Vanguardia Airport.
+Under pressure from Avianca, Lloyd, and Taxader, the Special Administrative Unit of Civil Aeronautics (SAUCA) cancelled Arca's passenger routes in the 1960s; Then, it had no choice but to operate only cargo from La Vanguardia Airport.
 Some time later the base of operations was transferred to the El Dorado airport in Bogotá.
 During that decade, Arca operated with 5 Douglas DC-3.
 The cargo operation connected Bogotá mainly with a large part of the Eastern Plains, joined by Curtiss C-46 HK-1322.

 Success in the 1970s

 At the beginning of the 1970s, some of the DC-3s were sold to Aerosucre, Laos and Alianza, all of them cargo operators at the La Vanguardia Airport, while the permit to start operating the route was processed before the SAUCA Charge to Miami.
-In 1973, SAUCA authorized Arca the cargo operation to Miami International Airport from Bogotá, this was done on an intermediate scale in Barranquilla in the newly acquired Douglas DC-6B.
-Thus, Arca entered into strong competition with Avinca, Aerocosta and Aerocóndor on the cargo route to Miami.
+In 1973, SAUCA authorized ARCA the cargo operation to Miami International Airport from Bogotá, this was done on an intermediate scale in Barranquilla in the newly acquired Douglas DC-6B.
+Thus, ARCA entered into strong competition with Avinca, Aerocosta, and Aerocóndor Colombia on the cargo route to Miami.
 Arca was part of the Big Four airlines of Colombia at that time and was highly considered among other airlines, at that point in the mid-70s it was the peak of its success.

-In 1975, Arca entered the jet era by leasing a Boeing 707-120F, with a wide cargo door to transport flowers and perishable products between Bogotá and Miami, mainly, a route that had been approved by the SAUCA.
-This rare Boeing 707 belonged to the Swiss cargo company Phoenix, which retained some emblems during its short operation in Arca.
+In 1975, ARCA entered the jet era by leasing a Boeing 707-120F, with a wide cargo door to transport flowers and perishable products between Bogotá and Miami, mainly, a route that the SAUCA had approved.
+The 707 previously belonged to the Swiss cargo Phoenix Air, which retained some emblems during its short operation in Arca.
 In 1977 the company achieved sufficient financial capacity to acquire its first Douglas DC-8-43 (registered as HK-1854), through Alitalia, to increase cargo operations between Bogotá and Miami.
 This would be the first DC-8 operated in Colombia; In addition, he introduced the new image of the following Arca aircraft, preserving the colors of the Italian airline.
 The particular thing about this aircraft was that it had no loading door, so loading and unloading operations took a long time.